Visitor Analytics

 • As is also the case with visitor recordings, the user can choose which pages to generate heatmaps for, while Lucky Orange automatically generates heatmaps for all pages.
 Again, we feel it is better not to waste resources and record only what needs to be recorded.

-• The click map for pages with less traffic looks better in Visitor Analytics.
+• The click map for pages with less traffic looks better in TWIPLA.
 It shows proper red, orange and yellow areas, even when there are less clicks.
 In the case of Lucky Orange, the click data is very scattered (you can get several clicks on the same button, but if they are not in the exact same spot, they will each show a “cold” dot).
 However, this is not the case when there is a higher volume of visitors, in which case both tools offer very usable views.

 Lucky Orange Extras: